-United Way of Greater Portland's Women United is helping mothers and their children in Greater Portland create pathways out of poverty.
+United Way of Southern Maine's Women United is helping mothers and their children in Southern Maine create pathways out of poverty.
 One of those women is Meri.
 Meri grew up in North Haven, Maine, an island off the coast of Rockland.
 Originally from Puerto Cabezas, Nicaragua, Meri came to the states after being adopted by her family in 1995.
 Later as a young adult, Meri moved to Portland to pursue college courses and make a life for herself.
 That path later included life as a single parent, struggles with substance use, homelessness, while she balanced ongoing attempts to find solid ground.

 Meri shared, “I could have stopped several times when I was going through my many struggles, but because of my kids, I chose to keep going.”

 Meri worked to make housing and health a priority so that she could be there for her children.
 After a lot of work and effort, Meri secured housing through Portland Housing Authority and found out about Project WIN and Women United.

 Women United offered Meri and her family supplemental financial support when needed, school supplies for the kids, and winter and holiday gifts over the winter months.
 Meri’s Project WIN support team additionally helped her to register for the HiSET Academy at Portland Adult Education which involves developing customized learning plans for the skills needed to pass the HiSET Exam.
 Meri was going back to school to finish her basics and chart a new career path.
 Meri shared, “Project WIN and Women United helped us to grow as a family, how to move forward, and get closer to my goals."